dbharti2000/gumtree.api/Readme.md

 - Clone the repository or download project as a zip file
 - Download all the required libraries
 - Run the tests using RunTest class
+- Reports and Log file have been checked in as well as a execution proof

 OR